 There is no wizard, no singular genius, who comes up with the Next Big Thing, but something like an evolutionary process.
-Apple’s iPhone business hit a billion dollars in sales in 2008.
+Apple’s iPhone business hit $1 billion in sales in 2008.
 By 1998, most of the conceptual work thinking through an iPhone-like device had been done.

 * * *

 “The iPhone is a deeply, almost incomprehensibly, collective achievement,” Brian Merchant declares in his new biography of the iPhone, The One Device.